 Testing will confirm or dismiss an area of suspected mold.
 It will also confirm what types of mold are present even when they are not visible to the naked eye.

-If you have spots of fungal growth that appear to be having different variations, it is recommended that you take one of each variation for accuracy of what is visibly present.
+If you have spots of fungal growth that appear to be having different variations, it is recommended that you take one of each variation for the accuracy of what is visibly present.

 Collecting Mold Samples for Testing

 A tape sample is collected by pressing a strip of tape onto a suspect surface and then sealing it into a zipper bag.
-One sample for bag is acceptable and should be clearly labeled.
+One sample per bag is acceptable and should be clearly labeled.

-Also we can provide a bulk sample for mold testing.
+Also, we can provide a bulk sample for mold testing.
 This involves removing a small section of material, such as sheetrock or carpet, and sending the piece of material off to see if there is mold present and what type(s).